-For information about VA eligibility, benefits and processing, contact the Registrar's Office, located in the Student Services Office, by calling 517/328-2111, extension 309.
+For more information about VA education benefits, contact the Financial Aid Office, located in the Student Services Office.

-Student's requesting veteran's benefits while attending MCC must submit: an application for VA benefits, a certified copy or an original DD214 and a copy of their marriage license and children's birth certificates, if applicable, to the Registrar's Office.
+Students who are eligible for Veteran's benefits while attending MCC must submit an application for VA benefits and a certified copy or an original DD214 to be sent to the Veteran's Administration Office with the enrollment certification.

-The Registrar will submit these forms with an enrollment certification to the Veteran's Administration Office in Detroit.
 Processing of benefits normally takes from six to eight weeks.